The-Radish-BTHS/The_Radish_BTHS/content/articles/a-complete-history-of-garfield-lore.md

 As humanity grew and flourished, we forgot about Him.
 But Garfield was always there, influencing history from behind the scenes.
 Here's a short list of some of the major events Garfield is responsible for:
 - Killing the dinosaurs (because He was bored)
 - Kickstarting the French Revolution by inventing the guillotine
-- Killing Archduke Franz Ferdinand of Austria over a parking spot, triggering World War
+- Killing Archduke Franz Ferdinand of Austria over a parking spot, triggering World War I
 - Stealing the Mona Lisa in 1911
 - Stealing my heart